Tempting as it is, choosing a “fee-free” EFTPOS machine can have its downsides as well as upsides.

 Your customers may not like it

-The fact is cash costs money to accept too, when you consider the time it takes to cash up, banking fees and security risk of storing money on premises.
+The fact is cash costs money to accept too, when you consider the time it takes to cash up, banking fees and the security risk of storing money on premises.

 If a customer doesn’t want to – or can’t – pay a surcharge, you run the risk of losing that sale entirely.
 The person might say they’ll go out to get cash, then never return.
 Or they’ll simply get annoyed and go elsewhere to buy the items.